-For Limited and Reasonable Assurance Engagements reported under ISAE 3000: Assurance Engagements other than Audits or Reviews of Historical Financial Information or Agreed-Upon-Procedures Engagements reported under ISRS 4400: Engagements to Perform Agreed-upon Procedures Regarding Financial Information, Verifiers must comply with the specific requirements for managing conflicts of interest which are provided in those standards.
+For Limited and Reasonable Assurance Engagements reported under ISAE 3000: Assurance Engagements other than Audits or Reviews of Historical Financial Information or Agreed Upon Procedures Engagements reported under ISRS 4400: Engagements to Perform Agreed upon Procedures Regarding Financial Information, Verifiers must comply with the specific requirements for managing conflicts of interest which are provided in those standards.

 Independence safeguards the ability to form an assurance conclusion without being affected by influences that might compromise that conclusion.
-Verification Engagements must be carried out by a Verifier with no conflicts of interest between the Verifier and the bond Issuer or the subject matter itself; the bond.
+Verification Engagements must be carried out by a Verifier with no conflicts of interest between the Verifier and the Issuer or the subject matter itself; the bond, Ioan or other debt instrument.

-Conflicts of interest occurs when the Verifier's ability to perform the services of the engagement are compromised or biased.
+Conflicts of interest occurs when the Approved Verifier's ability to perform the services of the engagement are compromised or biased.
 Common situations that can cause conflicts of interest include:

-(a) When a Verifier has provided advisory services over the proposed bond or the Issuer's Green Bond Framework that is the subject matter of the engagement;
+a.
+When an Approved Verifier has provided advisory services over the proposed bond, loan or other debt instrument or the Issuer's Green Bond Framework that is the subject matter of the engagement;

-- (b) The Verifier is receiving fees from the bond Issuer for another engagement at the same time that the Verification Engagement is being carried out; and / or, - (c) The Verifier receives a material portion of its revenue from the Issuer.
+b.
+The Approved Verifier is receiving fees from the Issuer for another engagement at the same time that the Verification Engagement is being carried out; and / or, c.
+The Approved Verifier receives a material portion of its revenue from the Issuer.